rukor/I-D/httpbis-tcp/draft.md

     net.core.rmem_max = <number of bytes>
     net.core.wmem_max = <number of bytes>

-## Timers and time-outs
+## Timers and timeouts

 Fail fast.
-Do not allow very long time-outs.
+Do not allow very long timeouts.
 Wasting several minutes for various network related attempts won't make any users happy.

 Avoid long-going TCP flows that are (seemingly) idle.
 Use HTTP continuations